novandi18/fitgirl-link-generator/readme.md

 ## How It Works

-The tool works in two main steps:
+The tool works in multiple steps:

 1. Link Extraction

 The script visits the specified FitGirl repack page and finds all download links for the FuckingFast host using BeautifulSoup and regex pattern matching.
+It can optionally filter out bonus content and language files.

 2. Link Processing